The plain answer

 When is self-managing cheaper than hiring an agent?

 Roughly: full management at 12% + VAT on a £1,200 rent costs ~£173/month or ~£2,074/year.
 If your time is worth less than that to handle viewings, references, certificate renewals, inspections, rent chasing and notices, agency wins.
-If you have 1–10 properties and want compliance evidence under your control, software like LetCompliance handles the systematic work for £14.99–£39/month.
+If you have 1–10 properties and want to run lettings, rent and compliance under your own control, property management software like LetCompliance handles the systematic work for £14.99–£49/month (free for your first property).

 Do letting agent fees change after the Renters’ Rights Act 2025?

-The fee structure stays the same, but the work shifts: Section 21 is abolished from 1 May 2026, so most agents will charge for Form 6A and Section 8 (Ground 8/10/11) drafting under the new regime instead.
-The Information Sheet duty (by 31 May 2026) and the new Awaab’s Law SLA timers create more periodic-inspection and notice-drafting work, both billable lines.
+The fee structure stays the same, but the work has shifted: Section 21 was abolished on 1 May 2026, so most agents now charge for Section 8 (Ground 8/10/11) drafting under the new regime instead.
+The Information Sheet duty (in force since 31 May 2026) and Awaab’s Law SLA timers create more periodic-inspection and notice-drafting work, both billable lines.

 How can I make sure my agent’s compliance evidence is court-ready?